project-imprimis/libprimis/doc/engine.md

 * `sunlightpitch <angle>` Sets the sun's inclination angle above the horizon.
 * `sunlightyaw <angle>` Sets the yaw angle (about z axis) of the sunlight.
 * `sunlightscale <scale>` Sets the intensity scale of the sunlight.

+### 2.4.2 Fog

+*Note: This is entirely distinct from the *fogdome*, a sky property.*

+Fog is an effect that fades objects to a particular color as the distance to that object grows larger.
+Fog is useful for creating a closed, damp ambiance, but be aware that it can be easily disabled on client machines, making its use as a balance technique inadvisable in light of its lack of security with respect to its implementation.

+Fog also culls the rendering of entities once they pass into the realm of complete obscurance, which is set by the `fogcullintensity` variable.

+#### Commands

+* `fog <dist>` The characteristic distance for the onset of fog effects.
+* `fogcolor <color>` The color of the fog, as a hex color.
+* `fogcullintensity <scale>` The intensity by which fog culls entity rendering.
+* `fogintensity <scale>` The fog effect intensity (lower values -> more fog).